 EY supports mandatory audit partner rotation to help reinforce auditor independence.
-EY Switzerland complies with the audit partner rotation requirements of the Swiss law and the IESBA Code.
-Where required, EY Switzerland also complies with the Regulation (EU) 537/2014 of the European Parliament and of the Council of 16 April 2014 (EU Audit Regulation No. 537/2014), as well as the U.S. Securities and Exchange Commission (SEC).
-EY Switzerland supports audit partner rotation because it provides a fresh perspective and promotes independence from company management, while retaining expertise and knowledge of the business.
+EY Lithuania complies with the audit partner rotation requirements of the IESBA Code, the Regulation (EU) 537/2014 of the European Parliament and of the Council of 16 April 2014 (EU 537/2014) and the Law of the Republic of Lithuania on Audit of Financial Statements, as well as the U.S. Securities and Exchange Commission (SEC), where required.
+EY Lithania supports audit partner rotation because it provides a fresh perspective and promotes independence from company management, while retaining expertise and knowledge of the business.
 Audit partner rotation, combined with independence requirements, enhanced systems of internal quality controls and independent audit oversight, helps strengthen independence and objectivity, and is an important safeguard of audit quality.

-Article 17 of the EU Audit Regulation No. 537/2014 requires public interest entities to rotate their lead engagement partner and their engagement quality reviewer after seven years.
-Following rotation, the lead audit engagement partner and engagement quality reviewer may not resume the lead partner or engagement quality reviewer role until at least three years have elapsed.
+The Regulation (EU) 537/2014: Article 17 of the EU Audit Regulation No. 537/2014 and Article 4 of the Law of the Republic of Lithuania on Audit of Financial Statements require public interest entities to rotate their lead engagement partner/signing auditor after five years.
+Following rotation, the lead audit engagement partner/signing auditor may not resume the lead partner/signing auditor role until at least three years have elapsed.